xmootoo/worstof-options/README.md

 #### Limitations & Future Improvements

 While this method effectively generalizes the approach and experiments confirm variance reduction, there are opportunities for enhancement.
-The control variate model faces challenges with discontinuities at boundaries where assets have similar performance, and the current formulation of $\hat{f}(\mathbf{S}_T)$ doesn't fully capture asset interaction effects.
+The control variate model faces challenges with discontinuities at boundaries where assets have similar performance, and the current formulation of $\hat{f}(S_T)$ doesn't fully capture asset interaction effects.

 These limitations occasionally affected the calculation of $\beta_1$ and $\beta_2$ coefficients, sometimes resulting in large values that could produce theoretically impossible negative payoffs, and negative option prices as a result.
 To address this, I implemented two stabilizing mechanisms in `monte_carlo_worstof_option`:

 1. A `dampening_factor` parameter to scale the control variate correction (providing smaller corrections)
 2. A `clip_payoffs` argument to ensure non-negative payoffs

 These adjustments successfully balance variance reduction with pricing accuracy for most scenarios.
-Future enhancements could incorporate correlation coefficients $\rho$ and interaction terms directly into $\hat{f}(\mathbf{S}_T)$, potentially achieving even greater variance reduction while maintaining pricing integrity.
+Future enhancements could incorporate correlation coefficients $\rho$ and interaction terms directly into $\hat{f}(S_T)$, potentially achieving even greater variance reduction while maintaining pricing integrity.

 #### Dataset Generation